mschaeffner/okta.github.io/_source/_docs/api/resources/roles.md

 Adding the first app target changes the scope of the role assignment from applying to all app targets to applying to the specified target.

 Adding an app target will override any existing instance targets of the app.
-For example, if someone was assigned to administer a specific facebook instance, calling this endpoint with facebook, would make them administrator for all facebook instances.
+For example, if someone was assigned to administer a specific `Facebook` instance, calling this endpoint with `facebook` for `appName`, would make them administrator for all `Facebook` instances.

 ##### Request Parameters
 {:.api .api-request .api-request-params}